 It is not until 2014 that it becomes clear in which direction the Burns project is heading.
 Gest has joined forces with Rock Academy Performing Arts college in the Scottish town of Lossiemouth.
 The Academy, led by Tish Tindall and Diane Aspinall, coincidentally gets in touch with Gest.
 “David was looking for somebody to write a new musical about Robert Burns that would premiere in Scotland with an undiscovered Scottish cast.
 Richard Smith, our mutual manager in London, thought that Diane, myself and Rock Academy Performing Arts would be perfect for the task,” says Tindall.

-This successful matchmaking has led to the birth of Robert Burns The Musical.
+This successful, creative match has led to the birth of Robert Burns The Musical.
 Tindall stresses that the idea still comes from Jackson and Gest, but that it is a new production: “This is an entirely new show.
 Time has moved on and so has theatre, so I felt that this was the way forward.”

 Although Jackson has obviously had no influence on the final production of the musical, the show does include a few subtle references to the Man with the Glove.
 Burns, played in the musical by young talent Luke Cockram, makes reference to Jackson as “one of this century’s most prolific writers” – a chronological oddity that becomes possible because the story is set between 1995 and 2015.
 Another reference is made when Burns publishes a new collection of poetry with the title Black and White on June 25, 2011 – the second anniversary of Jackson’s death.
 Although the title represents old-fashioned ink and paper, it is equally a nod to Jackson’s hit Black or White.
 Moreover, Burns reverses history when he explains that his poem Tam O’Shanter is loosely based on Jackson’s Thriller.